-/4/ See the Merger U-1 regarding the corporate structure of Genco.
+4 See the Merger U-1 regarding the corporate structure of Genco.

-/5/ In the Merger U-1, Exelon seeks authority to create Exelon Energy Delivery Company which would own the common stock of ComEd and PECO.
+5 In the Merger U-1, Exelon seeks authority to create Exelon Energy Delivery Company which would own the common stock of ComEd and PECO currently held by Exelon.

-/6/ As described in the Merger U-1, Ventures is necessary to achieve the desired corporate reorganization of the Unicom non-utility Subsidiaries and the PECO non-utility Subsidiaries without incurring substantial income tax liability.
+6 As described in the Merger U-1, Ventures is necessary to achieve the desired corporate reorganization of the Unicom non-utility Subsidiaries and the PECO non-utility Subsidiaries without incurring substantial income tax liability.